 Step #2 Choose Analytics Tool

-At this step, ensure that data tracking is implemented correctly on your website, landing pages, or application.
+At this stage, make sure data tracking is properly implemented on your website, landing pages, or application.

 Step #3 Identify Key Metrics

-- For the 1st stage – visiting a website, the key metric would be Visits (the number of Internet users that visit your page)
+- 1st stage – Visiting the website: Visits (the number of users who land on your page)

-- For the 2nd stage – viewing product/content, the key metric would be Views (the number of product/content page views)
+- 2nd stage – Viewing product/content: Views (the number of product/content page views)

-- For the 3rd stage – taking the desired action, the key metric would be Micro-conversion for each CTA (the number of CTA clicks)
+- 3rd stage – Taking the desired action: Micro-conversions (the number of CTA clicks)

-- For the 4th stage – initiating checkout/form filling, the key metric would be Cart Additions/Form Openings (the number of users who start purchasing or registration process)
+- 4th stage – Initiating checkout/form filling: Cart Additions/Form Openings (the number of users who start the purchasing or registration process)

 Step #4 Collect Data